Storyblok Raises $80M Series C - Read News

 In order to make your Storyblok app available in multi-languages, you can translate your content at the folder, field, or space level, and this decision should be influenced by your content structure.

-Section titled When to use field level translation When to use field level translation
+When to use field level translation

 If the structure of your content is similar in all languages, then field level translation is your go-to but if the structure of your content is different across all your supported languages, then you should use Folder level translation.